 Nevertheless, it is important to sit down, relax and have some family time in order to ensure you are refreshed and ready to perform in term 2.
-On that note, here are a list of law-related films to watch with the family over Christmas, with a few non-law films thrown in for good measure.
+On that note, here is a list of law films to watch with the family over Christmas, with a few non-law films thrown in for good measure.

 To Kill a Mockingbird (1962)